elastic/curator/docs/index.rst

 * :doc:`Commands </commands>` take a single index, or in some cases a list of indices and perform an action on them.
 * :doc:`Filters </filters>` are there to filter indices or snapshots based on provided criteria.
 * :doc:`Utilities </utilities>` are helper methods for commands and filters.

+Filtering indices is now handled by the :py:func:`curator.api.build_filter` method.

 Logging
 ~~~~~~~